-Enter the number of Arrests for each of the following crimes that occurred or n Public Property.
+Enter the number of Arrests for each of the following crimes that occurred on Public Property.

 Do NOT include drunkenness or driving under the influence in Liquor law violations.

 Number of Arrests

-Crime 2013 2014 2015
+Crime 2014 2015 2016

 a.
-Weapons: carrying, possessing, etc. 0 ( ) 0
+Weapons: carrying, possessing, etc. 0 0 0

 b.
-Drug abuse violations 0 ( ) 0
+Drug abuse violations 0 0 0

 c.
-Liquor law violations 0 ( ) 0
+Liquor law violations 0 0 0